AdobeDocs/commerce-frontend-core/src/pages/javascript/init.md

 We strongly recommend that you use the described approaches and do not add inline JavaScript.

-## Insert a JS component in a PHTML template
+## Insert a component in a PHTML template

 Depending on your task, you can use declarative or imperative notation to insert a JS component into a PHTML template.
 Use declarative notation if a component requires initialization and imperative notation in other cases.